-Former Maine police officer Kevin Battle always knew he was adopted, but he didn't know that he had been forcibly taken from his mother in Ireland when she attempted to escape from a Mother and Baby Home.
+Former Maine police officer Kevin Battle always knew he was adopted.
+What he didn't know, was that he had been forcibly taken from his mother in Ireland when she attempted to escape from a Mother and Baby Home.

-After years of searching for the truth of his Irish origins, 57-year-old Battle has finally met and reconnected with the family that Catholic nuns denied him for decades but too late to meet with the mother who ran away from a convent in Co.
+After years of searching for the truth of his Irish origins, 57-year-old Battle met and reconnected with the family that Catholic nuns denied him for decades, but it was too late to meet with the mother who ran away from a convent in Co.
 Tipperary in an attempt to keep him with her.

-In the Mother and Baby Homes - now widely exposed across the international press with thanks to the work of amateur historian Catherine Corless in Tuam, Co.
-Galway as well as the writings of UK journalist Martin Sixsmith on the story of Philomena Lee - unwed women were expected to give birth and spend a year looking after their child before being flung out.
+In the Mother and Baby Homes, unwed women were expected to give birth and spend a year looking after their child before being flung out.
 Their children were often given up for adoption to a Catholic family in return for a donation to the Church.

 When her time in the home came to an end, however, Sheehy was not willing to give up her child and so she escaped the convent and managed to spend several weeks back at her home in Co.
 Limerick before the Irish Catholic Church came to her door once more and took her child from her.

 Within weeks, young William Sheehy was adopted to an Irish family in Long Island, New York, for a hefty $1,000 donation.
 He was renamed Kevin Battle and his mother was never to see him again or hear anything about how he fared in the US.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.